hpplinux/glance-doc/cn/glanceapi.rst

   status of a member.

-Distinctions from Version 1.x API Calls
+1.x API调用的区别Distinctions from Version 1.x API Calls
 ***************************************

 * The response to a request to list the members of an image has changed.